-This fresh apple mousse is light, crisp, and refreshing.
+This fresh apple mousse dessert is light, crisp, and refreshing.
 The chunks of apple add a nice texture, and the lack of spices lets the apple flavor really shine.

 When you think of mousse, you probably think of vanilla, chocolate, or maybe lemon.
 I bet you’ve never had apple mousse before!
 And FRESH apple mousse, at that.
 This mousse has some serious apple flavor, undefiled by any additional flavors.